An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Connection to FPF

 The FPF algorithm proceeds by simulating a controlled stochastic process

 where the vector-fields $\k_t$ and $u_t$ are designed such that the law of $\{\bar{X}_t\}$ coincides with the posterior distribution $P_{X|\mathcal Z_t}$ for all $t\geq 0$.
 The objective of this section is to formally characterize the vector-fields $\k_t$ and $u_t$ in~\eqref{eq:Xbar} directly from the variational formulation~\eqref{eq:OT-f} circumventing application of the continuous-time nonlinear filtering equations for $P_{X|\mathcal Z_t}$ in the original derivation of the FPF algorithm~\cite{yang2016}.
+For simplicity, the procedure is explained for $t=0$ because the extension to $t>0$ is similar.